Bay of Plenty Rugby Union: Tauranga Domain

 Tauranga Domain has a capacity of 5,000 people and hosted Bay of Plenty games up until 2000 and since 2015.
 There are also plans for a 20,000 seat boutique stadium, to help revitalise the city centre of Tauranga which has struggled due to the development of suburban malls and earthquake strengthening closing a number of CBD buildings.

 Baypark Stadium

-Built in 2000, opened in 2001 and formerly known as Bluechip stadium and Western Bay Stadium, Baypark stadium is a multi-purpose stadium that the Steamers along with Rotorua International Stadium.
+Built in 2000, opened in 2001 and formerly known as Bluechip stadium and Western Bay Stadium, Baypark stadium is a multi-purpose stadium that the Bay of Plenty Steamers use as a home ground along with Rotorua International Stadium.
 It has a capacity of 19,800, which was almost attained when Bay of Plenty had the Ranfurly Shield run of 2004.
 Baypark was subsequently shunned in favour of Tauranga Domain due to the stadium's poor surface and the lack of proximity between the fans and the players due to the racing track circling the pitch.